hdbeukel/james/james/james-core/README.md

 6. Parallel tempering
 7. ...

 In addition, a greedy subset sampling heuristic is available (LR subset search) as well as exhaustive search, which is of course only feasible for problems with a reasonably small search space.

-The core also contains specific components for subset selection such as a predefined solution type, an abstract problem specification and various subset neighbourhoods.
+The core also contains specific components for subset selection such as a predefined solution type, a generic problem specification and various subset neighbourhoods.

 Documentation